jdavidmartinezg/Statistical-Modelling/Study on the Evaluation of Training Programs - Linear Regression/README.md

 -   LaLonde, R. (1995).
 The Promise of Public Sector-Sponsored Training Programs.
 Journal of Economic Perspective, 9(2), 604-620

-* Study made along Alena Kalodzitsa, Shota Takeshima, Xiao Lu and Amandeep Rathee.
+Study made in collaboration with Alena Kalodzitsa, Shota Takeshima, Xiao Lu, and Amandeep Rathee.